Our Code of Business Conduct

-C TRANSPORT MARITIME S.A.M. (hereinafter “CTM”) is committed to conducting its business in accordance with the highest ethical standards and in compliance with the laws of the countries where we operate.
-Ethical business conduct is critical to our business and is a shared responsibility of all CTM stakeholders–whether that be our employees, our directors, our shareholders, or our executive team.
+C Transport Maritime S.A.M. (hereinafter “CTM,” “we” or the “Company”) is committed to conducting its business in accordance with the highest ethical standards and in compliance with the laws of the countries where we operate.
+Ethical business conduct is critical to our business and is a shared responsibility of all CTM stakeholders—whether that be our employees, our directors, our shareholders, or our executive team.

 Who does the Code of Business Conduct apply to?

-This Code of Conduct (hereinafter the “Code”) applies to all our employees and directors, and to anyone conducting business on behalf of CTM.
-The Code seeks to promote:
+This Code of Conduct (hereinafter the “Code”) applies to all our employees, officers, and directors, and to anyone conducting business on behalf of CTM.
+This Code seeks to promote:

 CTM’s Guiding Principles are to create value for our shareholders and customers, and to do so according to the highest ethical standards and practices.

 Our success depends on the trust and confidence of our shareholders, customers, and employees, as well as the public.

 CTM is committed to a culture inside the Company that encourages employees to speak up and we recognize that doing so can take courage.
 CTM will always take reports of potential misconduct seriously and we will always handle such allegations promptly, in a fair manner and with confidentiality.
 We will not tolerate any retaliation against anyone who, in good faith, reports a concern.

 We believe in respect for individuals and respect and tolerance of differences between people and cultures.